Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 At this moment, only Microsoft FTEs can be module owners.

-### What i need so i can start developing a module?
+### What I need so I can start developing a module?

 We suggest that you review [module specification][ModuleSpecifications] and [contribution guides][ModuleContributors]: